zhaoxunyong/blog/source/_posts/2019-08-28-A-Guide-to-English-Grammar.md

    ```
    That honesty is the best policy is a proverb (which) we should always keep in mind.
    =It's a proverb we should always keep in mind that honesty is the best policy.

-   Where he lives is still in doubt.=It's still in doubt where he lives.
+   Where he lives is still in doubt.
+   =It's still in doubt where he lives.

-   Whether he can do it remains to be seen.=It remains to be seen whether he can do it.
+   Whether he can do it remains to be seen.
+   =It remains to be seen whether he can do it.
    ```

    作及物动词的宾语：